Health information technology: Computerized provider (physician) order entry

 Prescribing errors are the largest identified source of preventable errors in hospitals.
 A 2006 report by the Institute of Medicine estimated that a hospitalized patient is exposed to a medication error each day of his or her stay.

 Computerized provider order entry (CPOE), also called computerized physician order entry, can reduce total medication error rates by 80%, and adverse (serious with harm to patient) errors by 55%.
 A 2004 survey by found that 16% of US clinics, hospitals and medical practices are expected to be utilizing CPOE within 2 years.
 In addition to electronic prescribing, a standardized bar code system for dispensing drugs could prevent a quarter of drug errors.
 Consumer information about the risks of the drugs and improved drug packaging (clear labels, avoiding similar drug names and dosage reminders) are other error-proofing measures.
 Despite ample evidence of the potential to reduce medication errors, competing systems of barcoding and electronic prescribing have slowed adoption of this technology by doctors and hospitals in the United States, due to concern with interoperability and compliance with future national standards.
 Such concerns are not inconsequential; standards for electronic prescribing for Medicare Part D conflict with regulations in many US states.

 And, aside from regulatory concerns, for the small-practice physician, utilizing CPOE requires a major change in practice work flow and an additional investment of time.
 Many physicians are not full-time hospital staff; entering orders for their hospitalized patients means taking time away from scheduled patients.

 Technological innovations, opportunities, and challenges

-One of the rapidly growing areas of health care innovation lies in the advanced use of data science and machine learning.
-The key opportunities here are: